 Dealing with the legalities of probate can be stressful and upsetting for grieving family members.
 By appointing an executor and arranging for your solicitor to handle the details, you can be assured that your family will have professional assistance and support throughout.
 Sorting out these issues in advance also means that your will can be dealt with more quickly, saving expense and stress, and allowing you to pass on more of your assets to your loved ones.

 Arranging lasting power of attorney allows you to establish a safeguard in the event of illness, accident, or if you find you are unable to handle your own affairs in old age.
 It makes sense to appoint someone you trust to manage your property, assets, and welfare according to your wishes.
 Your solicitor will also be on hand to assist your appointed executor and make sure your requirements are adhered to.
 Think of it as ‘life assurance’ – just as you would insure your house, your car and your possessions, it, it’s essential to insure your own wellbeing.

 Updating your will is a quick and simple way of keeping your affairs in order, especially if your circumstances have changed recently.
 And if you don’t have a will, then it’s high time you made one!
 The experienced legal team at Frances Lindsay & Co can act as executors of your will, help you to make all the appropriate arrangements, provide advice on inheritance planning and contesting a will, and ensure that all your assets are accounted for.
-Let us take the burden off your family and friends – get in touch by calling 01628 634667 or visiting www.franceslindsay.co.uk and speak to one of our expert solicitors in Berkshire and Buckinghamshire.family law solicitor Thames Valley, making a will, making a will beaconsfield, making a will maidenhead, wills and probate Berkshire, wills and probate Buckinghamshire
+Let us take the burden off your family and friends – get in touch by calling 01628 634667 or visiting www.franceslindsay.co.uk and speak to one of our expert solicitors in Berkshire and Buckinghamshire.Tags: family law solicitor Thames Valley, making a will, making a will beaconsfield, making a will maidenhead, wills and probate Berkshire, wills and probate Buckinghamshire